Man (23) killed in drugs-related shooting at house in Finglas

-A 23-year-old man was killed in a shooting at a house in Finglas, Dublin 11, on Saturday evening.
+A man (23) was killed in a shooting at a house in Finglas, Dublin 11, on Saturday evening.

 Gardaí and emergency services personnel were called to the scene at a residence on Barry Drive shortly before 7pm.
-The man was shot outside the house.
+The man, named locally as Brandon Ledwidge, was shot outside the house.

 He was treated by emergency personnel at the scene and taken by ambulance to Connolly Hospital Blanchardstown.
 He was pronounced dead a short time later.

-David Norris’s life in politics: ‘People had the idea that gay people are monstrous.
-I wanted them to see the human’

-The scene of the murder was immediately sealed off when gardaí arrived and is due to undergo a forensic examination by members of the Garda Technical Bureau on Sunday.
-The murder investigation is being carried out by gardaí in Finglas, with door-to-door inquiries commencing on Saturday as gardaí tried to gather information about the killing and how the gunman got to and from the scene.
+The scene of the murder was immediately sealed off when gardaí arrived and is due to be examined by the Garda Technical Bureau on Sunday.
+The murder investigation is being carried out by gardaí in Finglas, with door-to-door inquiries starting on Saturday as gardaí tried to gather information about the killing and how the gunman got to and from the scene.

 Finglas has been the scene of gang feuding among a younger generation of criminals in recent years.
 However, this year there had been no gangland killings nationally until the murder of the victim of Saturday night’s attack outside his home.